-Argan oil is amazing for the skin and has a unique and gentle musky flavour.
+Argan oil is amazing for the skin and has a unique and gentle musky flavor.
 The oil comes from pressing Argan seeds which are only available in Morocco.
 The seeds look like almond nuts.
-When I was travelling through Morocco, we stopped by a place to meditate and take a break from a long drive.
+When I was traveling through Morocco, we stopped by a place to meditate and take a break from a long drive.
 After meditation under an Agran tree, a man has curiously been watching us.
 I approached him, and we started and friendly conversation.
-That led to us visiting his home and him showing us the whole process picking the nuts, then drying, grinding the nuts and extracting the oil.
-It was a tiny family-owned cottage industry and tedious process all done manually.
+That led to us visiting his home and him showing us the whole process of picking the nuts, then drying, grinding the nuts, and extracting the oil.
+It was a tiny family-owned cottage industry and a tedious process all done manually.
 Its outstanding effect on skin and is exploited by commercial industries for skin and beauty care products.

-The oil fragrance is faintly subtle and excellent for the use in salads and all kinds of sauces.
+The oil fragrance is faintly subtle and excellent for use in salads and all kinds of sauces.

 Additional information: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3723062/